rOpenGov/rtimes/cran-comments.md

 ---

-This version implements a new feature for pagination, and some other minor changes.
+This version implements a few minor improvements.

 Thanks!
 Scott Chamberlain